In Chibok, Families Won’t Celebrate Until All Missing Daughters Are Free

 [Esther Joseph is one of the still-waiting parents praying for her daughter’s return.]

 Four years ago, few people had ever heard of the dusty town in northeast Nigeria called Chibok.
-But all that changed overnight on April 14, 2014, when the Islamic extremist group Boko Haram abducted more than 230 young girls from Chibok Secondary State School.
+But all that changed overnight on April 14, 2014, when the Islamic extremist group an extremist group that is located primarily in Northern Nigeria abducted more than 230 young girls from Chibok Secondary State School.
 The hashtag #bringbackourgirls flooded social media as the world cried out against the injustice and tragedy.

 Today, these “girls” are now young women in their 20s.
 Half are out of captivity, in school and trying to lead a normal life.
 Half are still missing.
 Recently, our team in Nigeria traveled once again to Chibok to visit and pray with parents of both returned and still-missing daughters.
 One message continued to surface.
 While they praise God for the release of many, Chibok won’t celebrate until all its daughters are free, they said.
 Here, our on-the-ground team shares their experience and recounts their conversations with parents of whom we have come to know as the “Chibok girls.”